 - Pre- and Post IDI (Intercultural Development Inventory)

-Undergraduate Students take three courses at their host university in their first semester and four mainstream courses in their second semester, Graduate Students take four mainstream courses in their first and four in their second.
+Undergraduate Students take two courses at their host university in their first semester and four mainstream courses in their second semester, while Graduate students take four mainstream courses in each semester.

 - Optional credit-bearing internship in your second semester can replace one university course, depending on availability and your eligibility.

-Our unique combination of challenging coursework and individualized assistance offers a myriad of learning opportunities for increasing your language skills and your understanding of both your own and German culture.
+Our unique combination of challenging coursework and individualized assistance offers a myriad of learning opportunities for increasing language skills and understanding of culture.

 Mainz: Johannes Gutenberg-Universität

 Named after the inventor of printing with movable letters, Johannes Gutenberg-Universität enrolls 35,000 students.
-They can choose courses taught in 150 academic departments covering everything from natural to social sciences, languages and cultures, religions, histories, art, music, and physical education.
+Students choose courses taught in 150 academic departments covering everything from natural to social sciences, languages and cultures, religions, histories, art, music, and physical education.
 [More]

 View the course catalog.